Almost sure central limit theorems via chaos expansions and related results: Introduction

 \noi

 \noi via the usual Malliavin-Stein method (see, e.g., Proposition \ref{MS_bdd}), and then exploit the variance of normalized tail.
 Usually, to find a rate for the latter, one takes advantage of the decay rate of chaotic coefficients $\{ a_q^2 q!\}_{q\geq 1}$, as done, for instance, in \cite{MW14, Ros19}.
-Note that also in \cite{NPP11}, where the authors proved a quantitative Breuer-Major theorem without regularity assumptions on $\varphi$, or on the decay of the coefficients $\{ a_q^2 q!\}_{q\ge 1}$, their bounds in Wasserstein distance depend on the latter decay through the constant $A_{2,n}$ (defined in \cite[(2.14)]{NPP11}).
-On the contrary, in our paper we do not rely on the regularity assumption on $\varphi$, nor on the the decay properties of coefficients, but rather we only impose mild assumptions on the covariance function $\cC$ that ensures a sufficiently fast decay for $\int_{\R^d}|\cC(x)|^q\,dx$ as $q\rightarrow\infty$.
-Our assumptions are largely motivated by the study of the following random wave model.
+Note that also in \cite{NPP11}, where the authors proved a quantitative Breuer-Major theorem without regularity assumptions on $\varphi$, or on the decay of the coefficients $\{ a_q^2 q!\}_{q\ge 1}$, their bounds in Wasserstein distance $W_1$ depend on the latter decay through the constant $A_{2,n}$ (defined in \cite[(2.14)]{NPP11}).
+On the contrary, in our paper we do not rely on the regularity assumption on $\varphi$, nor on the decay properties of coefficients, but rather we only impose mild assumptions on the covariance function $\cC$ that ensures a sufficiently fast decay for $\int_{\R^d}|\cC(x)|^q\,dx$ as $q\rightarrow\infty$ (see Lemma \ref{tech1}).
+Our assumptions are motivated by the study of Berry's random wave model introduced below.
 See Remarks \ref{rem4_56}--\ref{rema1} for more discussions.